Orientation|Loyola University Chicago

 Placement assessments are meant to be a service to students, not an obstacle.
 If you are not satisfied that your score represents your abilities, we can put you touch with our faculty consultant in the Loyola English department who can assist you.
 Let us know why you don’t feel it represents your abilities in an e-mail to placementtest@luc.edu

-If you experience a system failure or other technical problem while taking the WPA, contact the Placement Assessment Team immediately by e-mail placementtest@luc.edu, explaining the nature of the problem and copying what you have of your essay, if possible.
+If you experience a system failure or other technical problem while taking the WPA, contact the Placement Assessment Team immediately by sending an e-mail placementtest@luc.edu, explaining the nature of the problem and copying what you have of your essay, if possible.
 If you are not able to e-mail, then contact the Placement Assessment Team at the Hub at (773) 508-7700 to report the problem.
 You should expect a response within 24–48 hours.

 If you encounter a technical problem submitting your WPA response in Sakai, and it is reasonably near the end of your two-hour testing window, you may submit your response to placementtest@luc.edu for consideration.
 Please be aware that it may be determined that you will need to restart the test, if your response has exceeded your testing window of two hours.

 No, the WPA can only be accessed once.
 However, if you have reached us within your two-hour testing window, your test can be reset.
 If not, you will be sent to a new test and given the opportunity to start again.
-Please read all instructions, including those that explain which browsers are compatible with Sakai before beginning the test again.
+Please read all instructions, including those that explain which browsers are compatible with Sakai before beginning the test again

 • It may be that your test was not successfully submitted.
 We will check your response history in Sakai.